-NUI Galway has a wide range of student support services available to Adult & Continuing Education students.
+NUI Galway has a wide range of student support services available to Adult Learning and Professional Development students.
 It is important for students returning to education or for those who have been out of education for some time to avail of these services to enable them to make the most of their time as students.
 Some of the support services include workshops on additional study, examination techniques, applied writing, reading skills and memory techniques.
 These are provided outside regular class hours and assist students in preparing for end-of-semester examinations.
 While these workshops are optional, students are encouraged to attend as many as possible, particularly during the first year of their study programme.
 Students who attend these workshops regularly comment on how useful they are, particularly in providing valuable study tips and techniques.

 NUI Galway personnel, tutors and course administrators also provide a high level of support to students throughout the programme.
 Students are encouraged to create their own informal support groups and networks with other students.
 As a student of NUI Galway, you have access to the on-campus services available to all students.
 For details of these, go to: www.nuigalway.ie/students/

 The following are the services also available:

 The Career Development Centre offers a comprehensive range of guidance and information services to all the students who attend NUI Galway, assisting them in the management of their own career development.

 The Centre provides information on areas such as postgraduate study and funding, particular occupations, further study and work worldwide.
 Employer information, computers with Internet access, an audio-visual section, career CD-ROMs, psychometric test and photocopying facilities are examples of some of the services provided for mature students.

 Seminars are held on specific career areas, employability skills and postgraduate study.
 Seminars are also organized for particular focus groups, for example mature students.
 The computerized guidance service includes access to a virtual careers library via the website, www.nuigalway.ie/careers, where you will find further career information and useful contact details.